 No one interview can cover everything that needs to be investigated.
 Interviewers shouldn’t be afraid to include hypotheses they didn’t get a chance to verify or falsify.
 An interviewer might say something like “I think this person might break under pressure sooner than we’d expect,” which is something that could later be dug into in other interviews.
 Interviewers should note things they wish they could contribute to or what they would need to know to have a more confident opinion to evaluate candidates, but didn’t have the time.

 With detailed, opinionated scorecards that address all of the relevant attributes, a hiring manager’s job becomes much easier and everyone is more likely to benefit from bringing the right people onto the team.
 The debrief is a great opportunity for hiring managers to give feedback on the quality of the scorecards and note what was helpful or not in informing the ultimate decision.
 (If you’re a hiring manager looking for advice on how to run effective debriefs, check out our recent guide.)

 And if you’re looking to take your scorecard quality to the next level, you might be interested in checking out Metaview.
-We offer automated, virtual interviewer training which includes submitting, and getting feedback on, mock scorecards so interviewers know how to give impactful feedback even before they run their first interview.
+We offer automated, virtual interviewer training which includes submitting, and getting feedback on, mock scorecards so interviewers know how to give impactful feedback and more effectively evaluate candidates even before they run their first interview.